Qarik-Group/ghost-for-cloudfoundry/content/themes/ghostium-starkandwayne/README.md

     npm run-script build
     ```

+This will both compile the JavaScript and CSS into small files, and it will verify that the Ghost theme is still valid against latest Ghost (using `gscan`).

 Note, this toolchain also requires Ruby/RubyGems to install the `sass` and `csscss` CLIs that are used.